 Content brokerage systems like Textbroker are not the only ways to make money as a freelance writer on the Internet.
 By expanding into social marketing, such as using LinkedIn, I found my current client.

-I am now on retainer to create content for the company website making far more than I had with other brokerage systems.
+I am now on retainer to create content for the company website making far more than I had with other content mills.

-It Takes a Lot of Work to Succeed
+It Takes a Lot of Work to Make Money and Succeed

 While some may be more apt to make a lot of income as a freelancer, others have to put in a great deal of work.
 I suppose I am somewhere in between.
 However, it’s been my full-time job for six years, and I’ve grown a lot.